romainberger/messenger-media-downloader/README.md

 ## todo

-x prompt email / password
-- prompt for download target
-    - default to ~/messenger-media-saver-DATE
-    - check if the folder exists before, if not create?
-- display list of conversations
-- choose conversation
-- download all media (use puppeeter)
+- download all media
-- display and update display with number of media downloaded / to download (group by types?)
-    - use ink if needed but try to keep it as small and with fewer dependencies possible
+- try to do parallel download with multiple tabs?
-- provide export for API usage

-- add options to choose date range?
+- add options to choose date range (if possible)